|Email: Romain dot Chenet at warwick dot ac dot uk|

 |Room: R3.29 (Ramphal Building)|

-I joined the Global Sustainable Development team as a Teaching Fellow in February 2021, having also taught part-time in the department from 2018 to 2020.
-I hold an MA in Social Research, MA in International Politics, BA in Politics and Sociology, and am finalising my doctoral research on the transformative capacity of post-2015 development policies.
-Briefly, my research spans development, sociology, and politics in exploring supranational governance with Foucauldian poststructural methods.
+I joined the Global Sustainable Development team in February 2021, having taught part-time in the department from 2018 to 2020.
+I hold an MA in Social Research, MA in International Politics, BA in Politics and Sociology, and am completing a PhD thesis on the transformative capacity of post-2015 development policies.
+Briefly, my research spans development, sociology, and politics in exploring supranational governance with poststructural methods.

-I was previously based in London, working in resource mobilisation and corporate engagement for international NGOs including UNICEF and the Red Cross to fund multi-year development projects as well as humanitarian emergencies.
-Before settling in the UK, I lived in Asia (Nepal, India, Thailand, Singapore, Cambodia), fostering my lifelong interest in development theory and practice.
+I was previously based in London, working in corporate relations and management roles for INGOs including UNICEF and the Red Cross to fund multi-year development projects as well as humanitarian emergencies.
+Prior to settling in the UK, I lived in Asia (Nepal, India, Thailand, Singapore, Cambodia), fostering my lifelong interest in development theory and practice.
 I am a keen writer and my interests include French/Thai cuisine, gardening, Buddhist philosophy, and spending time with my cats.

 GD302: Surviving the Apocalypse (Convenor).

-Title: ‘Firmly in Britain's own national interest': DFID's development.
+‘Firmly in Britain's own national interest': DfID's dying development.
 Panel: Public Opinion & Foreign Aid.

 International Development 2019 Conference, IDS, University of Sussex